fireproof-storage/fp-website/posts/contributor-spotlight-meno-ables.md

 date: 2024-08-12T15:11:16.029Z
 author: Meghan Sinnott
-summary: Read about contributor Meno Abels who has refactored Fireproof's core database engine, enhanced our TypeScript structure to support decentralized data handling, implemented a pluggable storage system, and worked on a new connector structure.
+summary: Read about contributor Meno Abels who has refactored Fireproof's core database engine, enhanced our TypeScript structure to support dynamic runtimes, implemented a pluggable storage system, and worked on a new connector gateway.
 tags:
   - contributor-spotlight
 ---